 Keep your vocal cords in optimal health.

 25. Clean Your Throat (At Least Once a Month)

 Soon, you’ll start feeling like throwing up.
-Stand up – lean a little forward – take your index finger and middle finger – insert them into your mouth and touch your throat’s opening.
+Stand up – lean a little forward – and insert your index finger and middle finger into your mouth and touch your throat’s opening.

 The water will come out.
 You might feel a little pressure on your stomach and chest.
 Don’t worry, that’s normal.

 Be gentle.
 Don’t put too much pressure on yourself.
 If required, drink some more warm water and repeat.
-This process cleanses your throat and chest area and helps you get a healthy throat and clearer voice.
+This process cleanses your throat and chest area and helps you get a good throat and clearer voice.

 (Caution – Consult a registered physician or yoga practitioner before attempting).

 Try to eat a small meal or snack at least 45 to 60 minutes before recording so you could stay energetic during the recording.